-Prior to any loneworking taking place, staff should complete a Risk Assessment, with the support of their line manager where appropriate and proportionate.
+Prior to any loneworking taking place, staff should complete a Risk Assessment, with the support of their line manager wherever possible.

 The risk assessment will identify as many hazards and risks as can be reasonably considered prior to the loneworking commencing.
 The risk assessment will provide for control measures to eliminate or reduce the risks to as low as level as is reasonably practicable.